PaloAltoNetworks/cc-permissions-preflight/README.md

 - For AWS Organization check, you must belong to the organization and have this permission: `organizations:DescribeOrganization`

 ### Azure
 - Before running any Azure commands, the user must login and authenticate their session.
-Execute the following commands in their terminal:
+Execute the following commands in the cloud shell terminal:
      ```bash
     az login
     ```